bsamseth/Goldfish/README.md

 # Goldfish
 ###### Stockfish's very distant and not so bright cousin

-I am building some sort of chess program.
-The end vision is to be able to play (and hopefully lose) against the Goldfish engine in a GUI.
+This is a UCI chess engine.
+The projects current end vision is to be able to play and hopefully lose against the Goldfish engine in a GUI.

 This is meant as a project to work on as practice/just for the fun of it.
-If you for some odd reason would like to contribute, you are more than welcome.
+Contributions are welcome if you feel like it.